Jon R. Moeller: Career

-He sits on the board of directors of Monsanto since August 3, 2011.
-He serves on the Council for Division Finance Leaders of The Conference Board, and he is a member of the Cincinnati Business Advisory Council of the Federal Reserve Bank of Cleveland as well as the executive committee of the Cincinnati Commercial Club.
+Moeller sits on the board of directors of Monsanto since August 3, 2011.
+He is on the Council for Division Finance Leaders of The Conference Board, and he is a member of the Cincinnati Business Advisory Council of the Federal Reserve Bank of Cleveland as well as the executive committee of the Cincinnati Commercial Club.

-He sits on the board of trustees of the Cincinnati Art Museum.
+Moeller is a member of The Business Council.
+He also sits on the board of trustees of the Cincinnati Art Museum.

 Personal life

-He is married to Lisa Sauer, a Cornell graduate who encouraged him to apply to Procter & Gamble after she had interned there.
+Moeller is married to Lisa Sauer, a Cornell graduate who encouraged him to apply to Procter & Gamble after she had interned there.